lookit/lookit-jspsych/packages/record/README.md

 const stopRec = { type: chsRecord.StopRecordPlugin };
 ```

-Next, create the trials that would like to be recorded.
+Next, create the trials that you would like to be recorded.

 ```javascript
 const morning = {type: jsPsychHtmlKeyboardResponse, stimulus: "Good morning!"};